womennow/ArchivedWN/_posts/2020-10-02-now-components-tutorials.md

 > The Now Experience Design System and UI Framework have been created to provide a clean, modern way for Developers and Designers to craft cohesive, consumer-grade user experiences on the Now Platform.
 It is built using the latest web standards, including Web Components, and is designed to be enduring and backward compatible.

-Also see the last video resource linked on this page where Chuck Tomasi does a brief but good explanation of the rationale behind the Now Experience Framework.
+Also see the last video resource linked at the bottom of this page.
+In that video, Chuck Tomasi does a brief but good explanation of the rationale behind the Now Experience Framework.

 When you’re ready to start developing…